 He managed to calm him down by saying; ‘When you confront me close to my face like that, it makes me fear for my safety.
 Should I stop this session now to allow you to have some fresh air?’
 This immediately calmed the client down but shows how there can be a “shoot the messenger” issue with shuttle mediation.

 So the disadvantages are you have to explain your viewpoint through the mediator and this can get lost in translation between the parties.
 It also tends to take longer and is therefore more expensive than standard face to face mediation.

 How long does shuttle mediation last?

 Whilst most face to face meetings are scheduled for 90 minutes, we usually allocate 2 hours for shuttle mediation.
 This is to allow time for the mediator to go between the rooms and discuss the issues with each client individually.
 Therefore, shuttle mediation tends to take longer than face-to-face mediation.
 Gernerally speaking, most clients will need 2-3 joint shuttle sessions for parenting or financial mediation.

 What are the costs involved?

 Shuttle mediation costs from £130 per person per hour, which is the same as for all our mediation services.
 However, there is a fixed fee of £30pp for the hire of the additional room required for shuttle mediation to take place.
 This fee does not apply if you are mediating online.

 Can we do shuttle mediation online?

 Yes.
 You can do shuttle mediation through Zoom – which is the software we use for all our online joint meetings.
 Zoom allows you to be online in separate rooms, so you do not have to see each other on screen or communicate with each other during the meeting.

 The mediator will use a same process to shuttle between the virtual rooms, using 15 minutes at a time with each of you.
-Many mediators are questions whether there would bee a need for shuttle mediation in the same building now that people are more comfortable and used to meetings being held online, since the Covid-19 outbreak.
+Many mediators are questioning whether there would be a need for shuttle mediation in the same building, now that people are more comfortable and used to meetings being held online, especially since the Covid-19 outbreak.
 Shuttle meetings online can be held for 90 or 120 minutes.